geschafftcloud/paperwindow/README.md

 $ sudo apt-get install xvfb xserver-xephyr xorg pulseaudio
 ```

-Otherwise you additionally need any related GPU drivers.
+Otherwise you additionally need any related GPU drivers (as well as weston, xwayland, and xdotools)

 ### Setup
 This is a base Docker image.
 Fork/clone it and add something to run in the `app` directory.
 This directory should contain all assets, and a launcher called either `launcher.sh` (for standard Linux apps) or `launcher.exe` (for Windows apps).